 THE SMELL HITS YOU FROM THE FIRST SCENE

 Also, “Caddyshack II” marks a truly low career point for comedy legend Dan Aykroyd.
 He was hired to pick up where Bill Murray left off in the original, but is so awfully horrid in such a regrettable stinker of a character that it is not to be believed until you actually witness the car crash that is his work here.
 Plus, his scene with Chevy Chase can only be described as insipid, stupid, crass and not worthy of either of them.
+I would have thought both actors would have had enough clout then to make sure such scenes didn’t appear once they had to have seen how it turned out.

 In “Caddyshack,” it was the hoi-polloi versus the snobs and so it is in “Caddyshack II.”
 The bare bones of the plot is outsider Jackie Mason gets snubbed at the club, buys it, turns it basically into a miniature golf course (windmills, etc.) and shows up the snobs.
 You really don’t need to know any more.